2006–07 Washington Capitals season

 The 2006–07 Washington Capitals season was the Washington Capitals' 33rd season in the National Hockey League (NHL), and the last one in which they used their blue, black and bronze color scheme.
-For the third consecutive season, the Capitals failed to qualify for the playoffs.
+For the third consecutive season, the Capitals failed to qualify for the playoffs for the first time since the 1979–80 season and the 1981–82 season.

 Off-season

 Chris Clark was named team captain on September 13, replacing previous captain Jeff Halpern who signed as a free agent with the Dallas Stars.